maxotaku11niku/MHVNVisualNovelEngine/README.md

 ## What's NOT in this repository?

-- 98i tools (they can be found on another of my repositories).
+- Any future tools I make that obviously have applicability beyond this project.

 - PMD (as I did not develop it, go check Masahiro Kajihara's page).